tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/标签（tagging）/PUT Bucket tagging_intl_en.md

 ## Description

 COS supports setting tags for existing buckets.
-This API (PUT Bucket tagging) is used to set key-value pairs for a bucket as tags, helping you manage existing bucket resources and costs.
+This API is used to set key-value pairs for a bucket as tags, helping you manage existing bucket resources and costs.

->  Currently, up to 30 different tags can be set for one bucket.
+> !
+Currently, up to 30 different tags can be set for one bucket.

 ## Request